-We understand that as a business owner, you’re constantly watching the bottom line and looking for good deals.
-That’s why Nationwide’s property insurance rates are priced right to give you the best coverage for the money.
+As a business owner, you’re constantly watching the bottom line and looking for good deals.
+That’s why Nationwide’s commercial property insurance rates are priced to give you the best coverage for your money.

-We will work with you to help lower your risk and design complete property insurance coverage to meet the needs of your business – while saving you money, too.
+Various risk factors impact the cost of property insurance – like the location, type of business, the building’s construction makeup and exposure to nearby risks.
+We’ll work with you to help lower your risk and design complete property insurance coverage to meet the needs of your business.

-Typically, commercial properties insurance premiums are set by multiplying the value of the building and its contents by a value associated with the level of risk involved.
+Typically, insurance premiums for commercial properties are set by multiplying the value of the building and its contents by a value that correlates to level of risk.
 Most of the time, properties with high risk have higher property insurance rates, while lower risk properties cost less to insure.

-These variables help determine your property insurance rate.
+These are the variables that help determine your insurance rate:

-The type of materials your building is constructed of and its overall condition will impact your rates.
-Buildings made of more fireproof materials (brick) or those with fire-resistant interior floors, walls and doors are less to insure.
-Typically newer buildings or those with recent upgrades of electrical wiring, plumbing or the HVAC systems will also cost less to insure.
+The materials used in your building’s construction and its overall condition will impact your commercial building insurance rates.
+Buildings made of more fireproof materials (brick or stone) or those with fire-resistant interior floors, walls and doors cost less to insure.
+Newer buildings, or those with recent upgrades of electrical wiring, plumbing or the HVAC systems also usually cost less to insure.

 The use of the premises will impact the property insurance rate.
-A restaurant or auto repair shop is more likely have a higher risk than a florist shop, and cost more to insure.
-And if your business shares space with a higher risk tenant, your premiums will cost more.
+A restaurant or auto repair shop is more likely to have higher risks associated with that business than a florist shop, and may cost more to insure.
+And if your business shares space with a higher risk business, your premiums may increase.

-When your business is located in an urban area with a fire hydrant or fire station nearby, your property insurance rates might be lower.
-If you have an alarm or sprinkler system, your rates will also most likely be less.
+When your business is located in an urban area with a fire hydrant or fire station nearby, your property insurance rate could be lower.
+An alarm or sprinkler system in your building can also help lower your rate.